- Live Rates

 Additionally, borrowers who use a conventional loan with a down payment of at least 20% can avoid this insurance entirely.
 A down payment of that size isn’t always required, but it does have some advantages.
 This is why some home buyers choose to put down 20% or more.
 (Here are some other strategies for avoiding PMI.)

-Have mortgage questions?
+Do you have questions about FHA loans, or any other type of mortgage in Washington?
 You have a lot of options when it comes to shopping for a home loan.
-We can help you choose the best financing path for your unique situation.
+At Sammamish Mortgage, we can help you choose the best financing path for your unique situation.
+We offer many mortgage programs in WA, OR, ID, and CO, and we’d love to help you.
 Please contact us with your mortgage-related questions.